What is GST?

 How This GST Calculator Works

-- GST Exclusive (Add GST) — Enter the base amount before tax, and the calculator adds GST to show you the total price including tax.
+- GST Exclusive (Add GST) — Enter the base amount before tax.
+The calculator adds GST at the selected rate and shows the total price including tax, along with the CGST and SGST components.

-- GST Inclusive (Remove GST) — Enter the total amount including tax (like MRP), and the calculator reverse-calculates to show the base amount and GST component separately.
+- GST Inclusive (Remove GST) — Enter the total amount including tax (such as MRP on a product label).
+The calculator reverse-extracts the base amount and the GST component separately.

 GST Calculation Formulas

-Two formulas are used depending on whether you are adding or removing GST:
+Two formulas are used depending on whether you are adding or removing GST.
+For general percentage maths, see our Percentage Calculator.

 Remove GST: Base Amount = Total / (1 + GST Rate / 100)